Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 Get alarm messages of a single device

 [Function call]
+Use the following method if cameraInfo.getEvt() < 1:
 /**
  * Get the alarm message of a single device (get the latest 20 messages at a time, after the device owner pulls it, the server deletes the data, pay attention to save the data)
  *